-We do our best to find a use for all our fruit as only 2% of fruit is cosmetically perfect.
-Our best looking fruit that is firm enough to have good shelf life goes to grocery stores, most of which are local.
-Beautiful fruit that is ripe enough to have great flavor and survive shipping goes to our Mail Order customers.
-Fruit with minor blemishes makes up the bulk of any harvest and much of it goes with us to area Farmer's Markets.
-Ripe and ready to eat blemished fruit finds a home in the weekly boxes of the Community Supported Agriculture Program we operate.
-Having a kitchen onsite allows us to use much of the fruit which would otherwise not find a home, and we also regularly donate hundreds of pounds to the Contra Costa Food Bank.
-All fruit that is too damaged to use goes into our farm's compost piles where it is recycled into nutrients that feed our soil and trees.
+We optimize our harvest to find a use for all of the fruit we grow as only 2% of fruit is cosmetically perfect.
+Our best-looking fruit that is firm enough to have good shelf life and good flavor goes to grocery stores, most of which are local.
+Beautiful fruit that is ripe enough to have great flavor and survive shipping goes to our online customers.
+Ripe fruit with minor blemishes makes up the bulk of any harvest and much of it goes with us to Bay Area farmers markets and into our Community Supported Agriculture program.
+Our Farm Kitchen and fruit drying operations turn fruit that is too damaged or ripe to eat out of hand into amazingly delicious products that preserve the flavors of the harvest.
+We also regularly donate hundreds of pounds to the Contra Costa Food Bank.
+All fruit that is too damaged to use in our kitchen goes into our farm's compost piles where it is recycled into nutrients that feed our soil and trees.